Create PDF Highlights Java: Complete Guide to Highlighting PDFs

 Coordinates Don’t Match Expected Location

-• Remember PDF coordinate system starts from bottom-left
+• Remember the PDF coordinate system starts from the bottom‑left.

-• Different PDF generators may have slight coordinate variations
+• Different PDF generators may have slight variations.

 Memory Issues with Large PDFs